sstsimulator/sst-docs/docs/core/component/output/fatal.md

 ```
 *Availability:* Component, SubComponent, ComponentExtension

-Convienence function for reporting fatal error conditions.
+Convenience function for reporting fatal error conditions.
 The function creates a new Output() object
 and calls fatal() using the supplied parameters.
 Before calling fatal(), the function will also print information
 about the (sub)component that called fatal as well as general simulation state.